 Review the above sections to help you prepare for your interview.
 Read more at:

-If you want to practice interviewing, use Shortlist.Me to try mock video interviews with a range of employers.
+If you want to practise interviewing, use Shortlist.Me to try mock video interviews with a range of employers.
 You'll be able to record yourself, watch back your answers, retry and get useful tips on what employers are looking for when they ask certain questions.
 Use your university email address when registering.

 Alternatively, book a careers advice appointment to discuss your interview preparation, or a mock interview if you'd prefer to practice interviewing face-to-face; see the Talk to us page for details.